A Unique Costa Rica Bucket List - 55 Amazing Things to Do

 Watch the crocs on the Tarcoles River Bridge

-The Tarcoles River is Costa Rica's main waterway flowing into the Pacific Ocean, and the giant American Crocidle loves sunning itself on the banks.
+The Tarcoles River is Costa Rica's main waterway flowing into the Pacific Ocean, and the giant American crocodile loves sunning itself on the banks.
 You can park on either side of the bridge (make sure to lock up and take everything with you) to view dozens of crocs at any given time.
+Spotting these animals is one of the most unique things to do in Costa Rica that will appeal to wildlife enthusiasts.

 Visit volcanoes in the Arenal Volcano National Park